 to environmental pollutants and drugs, in terms of complex integrated pathways.
 These

-In the past fourteen years the W. Harry Feinstone Center for Genomic Research has
+Since its inception in 1999, the W. Harry Feinstone Center for Genomic Research has